-ZOLETIL® (tiletamine and zolazepam for injection) is a rapid-acting anesthetic combination of tiletamine hydrochloride and zolazepam hydrochloride.
+Zoletil for Injection is a rapid-acting anesthetic combination of tiletamine hydrochloride and zolazepam hydrochloride.
 Tiletamine hydrochloride is a dissociative anesthetic agent whose pharmacologic action is characterized by profound analgesia, normal pharyngeal-laryngeal reflexes and cataleptoid anesthesia.

-The anesthetic state produced does not fit into the conventional classification of stages of anesthesia, but instead ZOLETIL produces a state of unconsciousness which has been termed "dissociative" anesthesia in that it appears to selectively interrupt association pathways to the brain before producing somesthetic sensory blockade.
+The anesthetic state produced does not fit into the conventional classification of stages of anesthesia, but instead Zoletil for Injection produces a state of unconsciousness which has been termed "dissociative" anesthesia in that it appears to selectively interrupt association pathways to the brain before producing somesthetic sensory blockade.

-Cranial nerve and spinal reflexes remain active: however these reflexes must not be confused with inadequate anesthesia.
+Cranial nerve and spinal reflexes remain active; however, these reflexes must not be confused with inadequate anesthesia.
 Analgesia results from apparent selective interruption of sensory inputs to the brain and usually persists after the anesthetic effect has subsided.

 Protective reflexes, such as coughing and swallowing, are maintained under tiletamine anesthesia.
-Other reflexes, e.g., corneal, pedal, are maintained during tiletamine anesthesia.
 Other reflexes, e.g., corneal, pedal, are maintained during tiletamine anesthesia, and should not be used as criteria for judging depth of anesthesia.
-The eyes normally remain open with the pupil dilated.
-It is suggested that a bland ophthalmic ointment be applied to the comea if anesthesia is to be prolonged.
+The eyes normally remain open with the pupil dilated It is suggested that a bland ophthalmic ointment be applied to the cornea if anesthesia is to be prolonged.